Local And Seasonal

 An acre of bliss

 Little Flora Gem has just under an acre is flower production, including approximately 5,000 square feet under hoop houses.
 We start all our Annuals from seed and transplant most of them into sections of pre-burned landscape fabric.
 The landscape fabric helps us to keep the weeds in check.
-We have a large selection of Annuals, Perennials, flowering fruit trees and woody shrubs, along with a huge selection of various bulbs, corms and tubers, including tulips, ranunculus and of course, dahlia’s.
+We have a large selection of Annuals, Perennials and woody shrubs, along with a huge selection of various bulbs, corms and tubers, including tulips, ranunculus and of course, dahlia’s.

 During harvest season, our flowers are cut every morning and evening, placing them directly into water, to ensure that our clients receive the freshest, longest lasting stems.
 We then sort, process and store our fresh flower in our cooler to maintain optimal freshness.

-We are not importing flowers and instead are dedicated to growing almost everything onsite.
+We do not import flowers and instead are dedicated to growing almost everything onsite.
 We follow sustainable, organic growing methods.